Energy crisis 2022/23

 What challenge do we face?

-Due to the Russian war of aggression on Ukraine and the subsequent global developments, the prices for gas and electricity have exploded.
+Due to the Russian war of aggression on Ukraine and the subsequent global developments, the prices for gas and electricity have really skyrocketed.

 One of the reasons for this is Germany’s sanctions against Russia.
-These led to a sharp reduction in gas imports from Russia to Germany.
+These led to a sharp reduction and even a complete stop in gas imports from Russia to Germany.
 Since Russia was the main supplier of low-priced gas for Germany, there is currently an extreme demand overhang on the German energy market due to the greatly minimized supply at constant and even increased demand.
 As a result, both companies and private households are having to pay more and more for the same amount of gas.

 Because gas also plays a key role in the production of electricity, electricity prices are also skyrocketing for this reason, among others.
 There is no end in sight to these developments.
 The economy and end consumers will probably have to absorb the additional burdens for at least another 1 to 2 years.